hello and welcome to

 We’re not a pity party and we champion nothing but positivity in celebrating you and your uniqueness as a group of inspiring women.
 As often as we can we will get together both in the flesh and via a screen to raise a glass to helping find that silver lining after stroke.

-Instant access to our community hub of survivors on social media
+Instant messaging access to our community of survivors

 This includes: